thcare/solution-template/README.md

 ## Setting up GitHub Workflows

-In order for the GitHub Workflow to run the validation steps, you will need to tell GitHub Actions your `THCARE_NPM_IDENT` secret as well.
+In order for the GitHub Workflow to run the validation steps, you will need to tell GitHub Actions your `THCARE_KEY` secret as well.
 See [Creating secrets for a repository](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) for more information.

 ## Further Reading